 Orchid naturally bloom in the most beautiful colors.
 Which is why injecting orchids, or any other plant, with dye is something I just don’t understand.

-The most common color orchids are dyed is blue which is shown above in various stages of dye.
+I have found that the most common color orchids are dyed is blue (which is shown above in various stages of dye).
 And the reason I am posting this at all is that I had a really sweet girl email me the following question;

 “I got a dyed blue orchid and all the leaves fell off and now it’s seeping liquid out of all the nodes.
 It is still in bloom but what do I do?”

-So I asked one of my orchid gurus at Garden Heights Nursery, Barb Giblin.
+So I asked one of my orchid gurus at Garden Heights Nursery (St. Louis MO), Barb Giblin.
 The following is what she said in a nut shell –

 She said whatever they dyed it with, they either used too much or it was toxic.
 This is probably the cause of the leaves falling off (leaves typically fall off if an orchid if it is over watered and/or if water pools at the top of leaves and it rotted) and the reason it’s seeping liquid.
 The plant is literally expelling extra toxic dye in an attempt to save itself!!